cezarpauna/TestRepoCreation/README.md

-# Local Coffee Shop
+# Local Coffee Shop App

-Welcome to our Local Coffee Shop! ☕
+Welcome to the Local Coffee Shop App!

-## Description
-This is a simple React application for a local coffee shop.
-We aim to provide the best coffee experience in town.

 ## Features
-- Stylish and simple UI
-- Menu showcasing different coffee and pastry options
+- Showcases the best coffee and pastries available.
+- User-friendly interface.

+## Technologies Used
-- Built with React
+- React
+- CSS for styling

 ## Getting Started
 1. Clone the repository: